-The Greatest Day in Premier League History
+The Best Day in Premier League History

 In May 2020, Match of the Day ran a poll for fans to decide the most memorable games in Premier League history.
 Newcastle United 4-4 Arsenal came in fourth.